If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Suicide risk tool – question prompt examples

-This tool provides some example questions to ask a young person who might be at risk of suicide.
+This tool provides some example questions to ask a tamaiti or rangatahi who might be at risk of suicide.

 What is the suicide risk tool

-The suicide risk tool is a set of questions that can be asked directly to te tamaiti.
-They are designed to help a social worker to understand what is going on for te tamaiti and whether they are at risk of suicide.
+The suicide risk tool is a set of questions that can be asked directly to te tamaiti or rangatahi.
+They are designed to help a social worker to build and deepen their understanding about what is going on for te tamaiti or rangatahi and whether they are at risk of suicide.

 The accuracy of the information gathered depends on a number of factors, including: